-In my most recent series entitled, “The National Bird,” I use performance art and photography to disguise myself as a migratory animal.
-I am building on the premise that wild creatures can legally cross territorial boundaries without checkpoints, anytime and anywhere.
+"The National Bird" is an experimental performance series where I am disguised as a migratory animal.
+I build on the premise that wild creatures can legally cross territorial boundaries without checkpoints, anytime and anywhere.
 The piece begins by establishing its surroundings as the particular animal, and on some occasions, negotiating the space by interacting with another animal from the series.
-These personal rituals, sounds, and movements that I perform live in front of an audience and other times in front of a camera.
-As part of documenting this process, I capture the nuances and performative behaviors of the subject animal in each scene and sometimes adapt qualities assigned to the animal by history and sometimes governments.
-This helps me to articulate details of broad and complex subjects such as immigration, race, and sexuality.
-These performative exercises attempt to illuminate the privilege that these animals have pertaining to choice of travel, location of settlement, and ease of traversing borders, both in the physical and the imaginary worlds.
+These personal rituals, sounds, and movements are performed in front of an audience and, at other times, in front of a camera.
+As part of this process, I speak of the nuances and performative behaviors of the subject animal in each scene and adapt qualities assigned to the animal by its character, history, and sometimes governments, related to immigration.
+These performances illuminate the privilege these animals have in their choice of travel, location of settlement, and ease of traversing borders, both in the physical and imaginary worlds.

 Looking For America - Local art exhibition, dinner, and dialogue: What does it mean to be American in Detroit?
 Performance art, El Coyote, with an interaction with the audience having dinner, I exchanged hard-boiled eggs for documents like passports, IDs, credit cards, birth certificates, and social security cards- drawing focus to the idea of value to all critical pieces of identification.
 08/14/19

 El Coyote, 0:57 sec, excerpt.
 Detroit Historical Museum, video by the staff from the show “Looking For America”